The BodyMind Programme for CFS, ME, Fibromyalgia & Pain

 Professor Leslie J Findley, MD, MRCS, DRCOG, DCH, FRCP speaking on Radio 4 Consultant Neurologist with Barking, Havering and Redbridge NHS Trust

 The over production of stress hormones (adrenaline and cortisol) has been found to cause dysfunction to many body systems which can lead to a confusing array of symptoms.
-Our programme works so well because we teach you how to use techniques that address the underlying cause of the problem.
+Our programme works so well because we teach you how to use techniques that address the underlying cause of conditions like chronic fatigue syndrome and M.E.
 You are informed, supported and empowered to break the cycle of ill health.

 You will learn in detail how stress hormones effect your body.
 You also learn how your own personal triggers create physiological responses.